 This represents the measure of the commitment and passion of Dale Brydges who retired in 2003 after nearly four decades of work and volunteering in North Battleford for DUC.

-“Working to achieve DUC’s overall habitat conservation mission meant everything to Dale,” recalls his former colleague Kelly Rempel, head of habit asset management in North Battleford.
+“Working to achieve DUC’s overall habitat conservation mission meant everything to Dale,” recalls his former colleague Kelly Rempel, head of habitat asset management in North Battleford.

 A conservation career of “firsts”